vergoh/vnstat-docker/README.md

     ```

 - Using a Synology NAS and timezone isn't correct?
-  - Use `/etc/TZ:/etc/localtime:ro` instead of `/etc/localtime:/etc/localtime:ro`
+  - Use `/etc/TZ:/etc/localtime:ro` instead of `/etc/localtime:/etc/localtime:ro` or use the `TZ` environment variable.

 - Container log shows `Latest database update is in the future (db: 2037-04-03 18:16:49 > now: 1970-01-01 02:00:00)` or something similar with `now` being in 1970.
   - Use `--privileged` or upgrade libseccomp2 to a much more recent version.